f-lsq/library-loans-db/readme.md

 ## Example Usage
 Here are some examples of how you can interact with the API and how it will be logged in MongoDB.

+*Note: The endpoint for books in the screenshots differ from the actual endpoint.
+Please use the `/books` endpoint!*

 ### Books
 * Retrieve information of all books
 ```